aktheroy/Multilingual_Translation/README.md

 ## 🚀 Key Features

-- High-accuracy translations with 32% BLEU score
+- High-accuracy translations in English, Hindi and Greek with 24% BLEU score
 - Real-time translation processing with sub-400ms latency
 - Responsive full-stack interface with REST API integration
 - Optimized model performance using LoRA and quantization